bartlomiej-kochanowicz/funds-tracker/README.md

 ### 💥 Deployment

-To deploy this project just push the changes to your remote branch, create Pull Request, wait for CI/CD to be done and merge to master.
+To deploy this project just push the changes to your remote branch, create Pull Request, wait for CI/CD to be done and merge to main.